Unite Here Is 85% Unemployed and Still Fighting Like Hell - The economically devastated union is knocking on more doors than the entire Democratic Party

 On a national level, Taylor says Congress desperately needs to pass another stimulus bill like the HEROES act to prevent more people from losing health care coverage during this crisis, and that there must be a coordinated national strategy to keep Covid in check.
 He is not optimistic about either.
 “I kind of think we’re back to the ‘Oliver Twist’ days when you deal with this administration and Senate Republicans,” he says.

 Unite Here, like most unions outside of law enforcement, is backing the Biden-Harris ticket.
 They held a virtual event with Kamala Harris this week.
-(A UH spokesperson says the union is spending “several millions” on the election—and had hoped to pull in more funding from outside sources as well, but that has become impossible).
+(A UH spokesperson says the union is spending “several millions” on the election, and is pulling in additional funding from outside sources as well).
 At that event, Taylor urged Harris not to give up on old-fashioned door knocking—something that Unite Here itself is pursuing in the key swing states of Nevada, Arizona, and Florida.

 In fact, the union’s commitment to knocking on doors despite the pandemic makes it unique in the Democratic Party.
 Politicoreported last month that the Trump campaign is knocking on a million doors a week, and the Biden campaign is knocking on zero.
 Taylor says that the union has a strict set of safety protocols, including social distancing and masks for their volunteers, who carry extra masks to hand out to anyone who answers the door without one.
 Thus far, they have not had any cases of Covid as a result of the program.
 The union plans to knock on a half million doors in Nevada, Arizona, and Florida by election day.